swkeever/skies.dev/README.md

 🔗 [https://skies.dev](https://skies.dev)

-This site serves as an **open-source blog for software engineers**.
-Our goal is teach the world about software engineering, web development, computer science, and more through community-developed articles.

-**Do you want to help the world learn about software development?** We are actively seeking content creators.
-Help us make the next generation of software engineers!
+Welcome to my personal site and blog!

 ## Contributing 🤝

+I welcome contributions to this site.

 ### ✍️ Writing articles

 Let's say you are creating the article that will be located at `https://skies.dev/blog/my-article`.

 1. Create `/src/content/my-article`.
 From this point on, all the files discussed are located in this directory. 📁
 2. Copy/paste the following frontmatter and place it at the top of a file named `index.md`.